-Guildhalls in different town will provide you the opportunities of meeting with people who share your profession, maybe you can find hirelings and allies as well.
+Guildhalls in different towns will provide you the opportunities of meeting with people who share your profession, maybe you can find hirelings and allies as well.

-As we know that as an artisan you are not alone your guild will support in your difficult times and will support you if you are accused of a crime if your crime is justifiable.
-In addition to it through your guild you can rise as a powerful political figure and this does not come handy, you have to donate money or magic item.
+As we know that as an artisan you are not alone your guild will support you in your difficult times and will support you if you are accused of a crime if your crime is justifiable.
+In addition to it through your guild, you can rise as a powerful political figure and this does not come in handy, you have to donate money or a magic item.

 You are a common person in the world but there might be circumstances where you decide to go on an adventure.
 You are hardworking and passionate about your work but as a being, you are also subjected to sins and wrongdoings.

 |1||I believe that anything worth doing is worth doing right.
 I can’t help it— I am a perfectionist.|

 |2||I am a snob who looks down on those who can’t appreciate fine art.|

 |3||I always want to know how things work and what makes people tick.|